UC-ConSERT/Welcome-to-ConSERT/README.md

 # Welcome to ConSERT - A brief introduction
 Kia ora and welcome the the Conservation, Systematics and Evolution Research Team repository!
-Here, we have a brief introduction to the command line interface (CLI), brief data carpentry and managment, and bioinformatic tools commonly used in this group.
+Here, we have a brief introduction to the command line interface (CLI), data carpentry and managment, and bioinformatic tools commonly used in this group.

 This information is freely available to members of ConSERT and readily available for modification as bioinformatic approaches/practices inevitably change overtime.
+We're open to feedback for how this documentation may be improved over time. :fire:

 To get started, below is a overivew of each of the directories in this repository.